english1234/vstcm/README.md

 The easiest option is to use a 5V (option 2) as the LM2940 is not required, and you don't need to cut the link on the Teensy to separate USB and external power.

-# Schematic
+## Schematic

 This may seem obvious, but it's worth downloading Kicad in order to view the schematic and the PCB as there are some build notes on the schematic, and it will help you to understand the main sections of the PCB and how it all connects together.
+For the lazier, a PDF is available.

-# Programming the Teensy
+## Programming the Teensy

 Follow the instructions on this page to download and install the Arduino environment and Teensyduino extension: https://www.pjrc.com/teensy/td_download.html
 Use the Arduino software to load the .ino file in the Teensy code directory.